whiskastheshiba/2D-Runner/README.md

-# Dash, a 2D-Runner project
+# Dash, a project for the 2D-Runner game.

 A Java platformer game to provide entertainment for the player.